 The Commodity Futures Trading Commission (CFTC) on Thursday issued a warning about cryptocurrency pump-and-dump schemes.

-The release, published Thursday, marks the latest investor warning from the U.S. commodities and derivatives regulator.
+, published Thursday, marks the latest investor warning from the U.S. commodities and derivatives regulator.
 Earlier this month, the agency put out an advisory that urged caution around investing in cryptocurrency retirement accounts.

 Other regulators, namely the Securities and Exchange Commission, have also sounded the alarm on pump-and-dump schemes, particularly around initial coin offerings (ICOs).